Vittorio the Vampire

-Vittorio the Vampire (1999) is a horror novel by American writer Anne Rice, the second in her New Tales of the Vampires series.
-It is the only vampire novel by Rice besides Pandora in which the lead character of her series The Vampire Chronicles, Lestat de Lioncourt, does not appear; although Vittorio references him briefly.
+Vittorio the Vampire (1999) is a vampire novel by American writer Anne Rice.
+It is one of two novels in the New Tales of the Vampires series, along with Pandora.

 Plot summary

 In the twentieth century, from his castle in the northern part of Tuscany, Vittorio writes the tragic tale of his life.

 In 1450, Vittorio di Raniari is a sixteen-year-old Italian nobleman, when his family is murdered by a powerful and ancient coven of vampires.
 The image of his siblings' severed heads with eyes staring fixedly at him strikes him permanently.
-Vittorio, however, escapes such a dreadful ending because of a vampire's intervention.
+Vittorio, however, escapes such a dreadful ending because of one of the vampires’ intervention.
+Her name is Ursula.

-After taking care of his family's burial, Vittorio gathers what riches he can and prepares himself for adventure as he flees towards Florence, away from the perilous crowd of vampires, under the sun's protecting wing.
+After taking care of his family's burial, Vittorio gathers what riches he can and prepares himself to seek vengeance on these monsters who killed his family.

-By nightfall, Vittorio arrives at the most strange of villages, for there are no beggars at the street, no elderly, no sick or dying.
-Yet his mournful spirit prevents him from taking notice of it.
-He soon realizes that someone is stalking him, and, worried enough, he seeks shelter at an inn.
+By nightfall, Vittorio arrives at the walled city of Santa Maddalena.
+He talks his way into the gated city and seeks respite at a local inn.
+After retiring to bed, Ursula appears.
+She urges Vittorio to leave and to never speak of what happened to his family.
+All the while, Vittorio is torn by a conflict the beautiful Ursula has kindled within his soul.
+Part of him wants to kill her and exact his revenge, while another part of him burns with desire to have her.
+During this tryst, Ursula feeds on Vittorio, during which time he sees visions of them alone in a beautiful and peaceful flowered meadow that belongs only to them.
+And Ursula forces Vittorio to drink from her own self-inflicted wound, which causes the same fantastic visions he is powerless to resist.

-Ursula, the vampire who prevented the other members of her coven from killing Vittorio, lurks behind his room's window.
-She continues to seduce him, all while draining blood from him, and giving him some of her own.
+The next day, Vittorio confesses to a priest and seeks absolution for his sins, along with help from the Dominicans to return home and help slay these demons.
+Much to Vittorio’s dismay, the priest offers no solace and demands that he leave this town and never speak of this to anyone.
+Vittorio then realizes that this poor damned priest is in league with the devil.

 Vittorio is led by Ursula to the coven's lair, as she attempts to make him part of their gatherings.
 It is an ancient castle, where he discovers its many gardens filled with old people and sick children; he suddenly realizes that some of these people he had met at the village.
 Vittorio then witnesses an important feast that is carried on as a ritual by the leader of the vampires' group.
 In it, some people who were selected from the gardens are sacrificed to satisfy their thirst for blood.